 Use the brush to paint any recessed sections, following the rule of painting with the grain.

-Applying a second coat of paint
+Applying the second coat of paint

 Chances are, you’ll need to apply at least one more coat to the door to ensure a smooth and even finish.